NelsonDane/auto-rsa/README.md

 ```bash
 docker compose up -d
 ```
-3. The bot should appear online in Discord (You can also do `!ping` to check).
+3. The bot should appear online in Discord (You can also do `/ping` to check).

 Docker Note: If you make any changes to your `.env` file, you will need to restart the container by running `docker-compose up -d` again.
 The bot will also automatically stay up to date thanks to the included [Watchtower](https://containrrr.dev/watchtower/).